 He contends the information came from grand jury testimony, which would be illegal for any prosecutor to leak.

-In a footnote to the filing, Muller's lead prosecutor, the one and only Andrew Weissman, the New York Times describes that's Robert Muller's pit bull, made a preemptive argument before District Judge T. S. Ellis III.
+In a footnote to the filing, Mueller's lead prosecutor, the one and only Andrew Weissman, the New York Times describes that's Robert Mueller's pit bull, made a preemptive argument before District Judge T.S.
+Ellis III.

-If the judge does allow a hearing, Weissman says, Mr. Downing should not be allowed to question special counsel prosecutors or other Justice Department lawyers.
+If the judge does allow a hearing, Weissman says Mr. Downing should not be allowed to question special counsel prosecutors or other Justice Department lawyers.

 In other words, the guys that might have leaked.

-To the extent Mr. Manafort contemplates testimony by the Department of Justice attorneys, he would have to overcome the rule.
+To the extent Mr. Manafort contemplates testimony by the Department of Justice attorneys, he would have to overcome the rule that testimony from prosecutors trying criminal cases is disfavored.

-This was why unless Weissman and that team disbanded, I would never in a million years ever allow the president to talk to this person.
+This was why unless Weissman and that team disbanded, I would never ever in a million years ever allow the president to talk to this person.

 Anyway, disfavored.

-Weisman says he made a separate private filing with the judge that provides the court additional information.
+Weissman says he made a separate private filing with the judge that provides the court additional information.

-Newness, California Republican, chairman of the House Permanent Select Committee on Intelligence has asked the Justice Department to provide information on meeting Mr. Weissman conducted with news reporters last year when he added the fraud division, because there's this suspicion he was leaking to the press even then.
+Nunes, California Republican chairman of the House Permanent Select Committee on Intelligence, has asked the Justice Department to provide information on meeting Mr. Weissman conducted with news reporters last year when he headed the fraud division because there's suspicion he was leaking to the press even then, which probably is true also, like everything else that we see happening.

 I mean, this is so corrupt.

-I can't even I can't even believe it.
+I can't even believe it.

-Um that I think need to be made.
+Now, let me get to some other points here that I think need to be made.

-We could challenge the legitimacy of the entire investigation.
+You know, Juliani suggesting the FBI spy, we could challenge the legitimacy of the entire investigation.

 I believe that the former mayor, former prosecutor, is right on that one.